christopheslv/plane-js/README.md

     }

     run(canvasElement){
-        // Elapsed time to 0
         this.t = 0;

-        // Let's create a custom shape
         this.shape = new Torus(0.5, 0.25, 24, 24);

-        // Setup the renderer with the html canvas element, and use this app class as the scene controller this.renderer = new Renderer(canvasElement, this );
+        this.renderer = new Renderer(canvasElement, this );

-        // Camera is 3 units behind origin on z axis, looks at origin, and is in upright position this.renderer.camera.lookAt([0,0,3], [0,0,0], [0,1,0]);

-        // Add default shape to renderer scene this.renderer.addSceneNode(this.shape);

-        // Starts rendering loop
+        this.renderer.camera.lookAt([0,0,3], [0,0,0], [0,1,0]);
+        this.renderer.addSceneNode(this.shape);
         this.renderer.start();
     }

     // This is called on each animation frame update(dt){

-        // Update scene and camera based on elapsed time this.t += dt;
+        this.t += dt;

-        // Rotate shape on muyltiple axis
         this.shape.rotate(this.t/500, this.t/750, this.t/1000);
     }
 }